MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/extended-security-updates.md

 Subscribing to ESUs by v-cores allows you to limit the scope of the subscription to a specific virtual machine (VM) and one or more out-of-support [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] instances installed on the operating system environment (OSE) of that machine.
 It's optimized for the following scenarios:

 - Your out-of-service [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] VMs are mixed with the VMs running other software on the same physical servers.
-- You run your out-of-service [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] VMs in a hosted environment or in a third party cloud where you don't control the physical infrastructure.
+- You run your out-of-service [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] VMs in a hosted environment or in a non-Microsoft cloud where you don't control the physical infrastructure.

 V-core ESU subscription is managed for each VM using [Configure SQL Server enabled by Azure Arc](manage-configuration.md) panel.
 For your convenience, **Overview** of each Arc-enabled [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] resource shows the ESU subscription status under **SQL Server Configuration**.

-Standard Edition ESU subscription is limited to a maximum of 24 v-cores even if the OSE is configured with more v-cores.
+Standard edition ESU subscription is limited to a maximum of 24 v-cores even if the OSE is configured with more v-cores.
 Details in [Compute capacity limits by edition of SQL Server](../compute-capacity-limits-by-edition-of-sql-server.md).

 ## <a id="license-pcores-without-vms"></a> Subscribe to SQL Server ESUs by physical cores without using VMs